zotonic/zotonic/doc/dev/releasenotes/rel_0.6.0.rst

  - split chunk header on semicolon just in case a client is using chunk extensions
  - properly extract peername from all rfc1918 addrs
  - change H7 to match on any if-match, not just *
- - webmachine: WM-1.7.3(compat) ignores client's Content-Type on HTTP PUT requests (#130)
+ - webmachine: WM-1.7.3(compat) ignores client’s Content-Type on HTTP PUT requests (#130)
  - webmachine: prevent using chunked transfer encoding with HTTP/1.0.

 - increase the startup timeouts for the gen_servers to prevent startup race condition